railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Process for handling Sales Order SO007.*

-Start the requirements calculation using the menu *Manufacturing > Compute All Schedulers*.
+Start the requirements calculation using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.

 .. index::
    Semi Finished Product